 The team of academics from Yamagata University, headed by Japanese researcher Masato Sakai, found 168 new geoglyphs near the Nazca lines with the help of Peruvian archaeologists, drones, and aerial images.

-What do the Nasca Lines Mean?
+What do the straight lines of Nasca Mean?

 The magnificent Nasca Lines – sprawling geoglyphs carved into Peru’s coastal plain – have been a source of wonder and mystery for over two millennia.
 From bird-like shapes to animals and plants, these enormous etchings can only be truly appreciated from above due to their immense size.
 As much as 80 years after first being studied by researchers, many of its secrets remain unsolved—a testament to humankind’s captivating ancient art forms that continue to move us today!